Grading and Graded Evaluations

 As an exam item analysis is performed on all multiple-choice question examinations, an analysis is performed on all practical examinations, and a similar analysis is performed on short answer and essay examination questions, students are not permitted to challenge examination items for grade change, examination grades, or course grades.

-For Individual Readiness Assessment Tests (IRATs)/Group Readiness Assessment Tests (GRATs), the GRAT is considered remediation for the IRAT and, given this, students are not permitted to challenge IRAT/GRAT quiz grades.
+For Individual Readiness Assessment Tests (IRATs)/Group Readiness Assessment Tests (GRATs), whether or format or summative, the GRAT is considered remediation for the IRAT and, given this, students are not permitted to challenge IRAT/GRAT quiz grades.

 EXAMINATION PROCESS AND SPECIFIC EXAMINATION POLICIES